 But whatever could it be?
 They were used to him talking to things that weren't there.
 This wasn't anything different.

-Hannibal scrutinized the pilot who obviously tried to ignore him and had settled down on the sofa next to B.A and started annoying the big man.
+Hannibal scrutinized the pilot who obviously tried to ignore him and had settled himself on the sofa next to B.A.
+The bulky sergeant observed the pilot with wary eyes while mentally preparing himself for a lot of jibber jabber.
+But...

 Murdock was still recovering from a moderate head trauma, and although he seemed to be making quick progress, he hadn't been himself the last couple of days.